testing-library/testing-library-docs/docs/ecosystem-rtl-simple-queries.md

 ---

-[`rtl-simple-queries`][gh] is a companion library for `React Testing Library` that provides more self explanatory query names than the built-in methods.
+[`rtl-simple-queries`][gh] is a companion library for `React Testing Library` that provides an alternative query API.

 ```
 npm install --save-dev rtl-simple-queries